Miles Cochran-Branson

 Currently, I am affiliated with the ATLAS collaboration at CERN through the University of Washington.
 The analysis I work on is focused on tau leptons; in particular, I am part of the team measuring the $H \to \tau\tau$ cross-section in the boosted regime and in measuring spin correlations in the $Z \to \tau\tau$ decay channel.
 Previously, I worked on the legacy Run 2 $H \rightarrow \tau\tau$ cross-section measurement and on algorithm development for $\tau$ energy scale calibration at the ATLAS experiment using a novel Mixture-Density-Network approach.

-I am currently funded by the WATCHEP fellowship which provides two years of funding for research in computation related to high-energy particle physics.
-For this fellowship, I am working on various implementations of particle tracking as-a-service.
-This includes GPU acceleration as-a-service with an implementation of the existing tracking library traccc and GNN as-a-service for the GNN4ITk project.
+Previously, I was funded by the WATCHEP fellowship which provided two years of funding for research in computation related to high-energy particle physics.
+For this fellowship, I developed various implementations of particle tracking as-a-service.
+This included GPU acceleration as-a-service with an implementation of the existing tracking library traccc and GNN as-a-service for the GNN4ITk project.
+These efforts were recommended to be incorporated in upcoming runs of the LHC and I am currently working on integration and compatibility for the upcoming ATLAS data-taking with the High-Luminosity LHC.

 Research Interests